Chellitcoin (CHLT) Self Reported Market Capitalization Hits $3.96 Billion

 - AXIA Coin (AXC) traded 0.1% lower against the dollar and now trades at $13.43 or 0.00048094 BTC.

-Chellitcoin launched on July 25th, 2021.
+Chellitcoin was first traded on July 25th, 2021.
 Chellitcoin’s total supply is 3,000,000,000 tokens.
-The official website for Chellitcoin is chellitcoin.com.
+Chellitcoin’s official website is chellitcoin.com.
 Chellitcoin’s official Twitter account is @chellitofficial and its Facebook page is accessible here.

 [Telegram](https://t.me/chellitofficial)”

-It is usually not currently possible to purchase alternative cryptocurrencies such as Chellitcoin directly using US dollars.
-Investors seeking to acquire Chellitcoin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Chellitcoin using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Chellitcoin directly using U.S. dollars.
+Investors seeking to trade Chellitcoin should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Chellitcoin using one of the exchanges listed above.

 Receive News & Updates for Chellitcoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Chellitcoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.